Best Protection for Porches & Lanais

 The Best Way to Protect Porches & Patios

-Motorized fabric hurricane screens provide certified storm protection for large porch and lanai openings — the only system that can span 30+ feet with no center post.
+Motorized Aramid-fiber hurricane screens provide certified storm protection for large porch and lanai openings — the only system that can span 30+ feet with no center post.
 Invisible when retracted.
-Deployed at the touch of a button.
+Deployed at the touch of a button or controlled remotely by cell phone.

 $44/sq ft